 P waves vary.
 In most cases of AV node reentry, retrograde P waves are in the terminal portion of the QRS complex (often producing a pseudo-R′ deflection in lead V1); about one third occur just after the QRS complex, and very few occur before.
 P waves always follow the QRS complex in orthodromic reciprocating tachycardia of WPW syndrome.

 QRS complex is narrow except with coexisting bundle branch block, antidromic tachycardia, or dual accessory connection reciprocating tachycardia.
-Wide-complex tachycardia must be distinguished from ventricular tachycardia (see see Indications for Implantable Cardioverter-Defibrillators in Ventricular Tachycardia and Ventricular Fibrillation and see Classic Wolff-Parkinson-White (WPW) syndrome. and see Narrow QRS tachycardia: Orthodromic reciprocating tachycardia using an accessory pathway in Wolff-Parkinson-White syndrome.).
+Wide-complex tachycardia must be distinguished from ventricular tachycardia (see Table 4: Indications for Implantable Cardioverter-Defibrillators in Ventricular Tachycardia and Ventricular Fibrillation and Fig. 13: Classic Wolff-Parkinson-White (WPW) syndrome. and Fig. 14: Narrow QRS tachycardia: Orthodromic reciprocating tachycardia using an accessory pathway in Wolff-Parkinson-White syndrome.).

 Many episodes stop spontaneously before treatment.
 Vagotonic maneuvers (eg, Valsalva maneuver, unilateral carotid sinus massage, ice water facial immersion, swallowing of ice-cold water), particularly if used early, may terminate the tachyarrhythmia; some patients use these maneuvers at home.